-Introduction of Equity Linked Savings Scheme (ELSS) has provided the much-needed relief for middle-class people, particularly the working class.
+The introduction of the Equity Linked Savings Scheme (ELSS) has provided much-needed relief for middle-class people, particularly the working class.

 At a time when inflation has been rising, investing in traditional instruments with nominal returns of 8-10% has become too mainstream and unaffordable.

 For novice readers, if returns in a tax saver fixed deposit is around 9%, and inflation is 5%, you are effectively making only 4% wealth on the invested amount.

 This kind of lower single-digit return is not justified, particularly when your economy is in the growth phase and has a long run to go.

 In this blog, we shall discuss why ELSS is considered the best investment instrument for tax saving purposes and what are the associated benefits with the same.

 One of the most important benefits of ELSS is that the lock-in period for such funds is as low as three years.
 When compared with the traditional instruments ELSS has a short lock-in period.